devFarzad/kurdish-calendar/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the Kurdish community
-- Based on algorithms from various open-source calendar conversion libraries
-- Holiday data compiled from multiple authoritative sources